xz00/fast-lio2-map-based-localization/README.md

 edit this param: globalmap_dir: "/home/xz/Desktop/catkin_fastlio_slam/data/totalmap.pcd"  # starts and ends with "/".

+and you should also modify the lidar topic and imu topic.

 ## 3.3 run the launch and bag
 ```
 roslaunch sfast_lio mapping_velodyne_relocalization.launch